eldor-fozilov/faq-chatbot/README.md

 ## Key Features
  * **RAG pipeline**: Embeds 2717 SmartStore FAQ pairs, retrieves top‑*k* with Chroma, and answers questions based on context.
 *  **Multi‑turn context**: Retains both **user** and **assistant** turns for conversational continuity.
+*  **Query Refinement**: Dynamically refines the query for better retrieval based on the chat history (OpenAI’s Structured Output API is utilized)
 *  **Out‑of‑scope guardrail**: Politely refuses to answer irrelevant queries.
 *  **Insufficient-context guardrail**: If the provided context is inssuficient to answer a question, the agent will inform about it to the user.
-*  **Configurable components**: Switch between different OpenAI language models and choose whether to use local embedding model via `.env`.
+*  **Configurable components**: Switchs between different OpenAI language models and choose whether to use local embedding model via `.env`.
 *  **Efficient vector database creation**: Vector database is created and stored in the local folder for easy and efficient access.